jaarnio/bs-obd-dashboard/README.txt

 Connect the ELM327 OBD Reader to the USB-A port of the player and power on vehicle first.

 OBD JS.bpfx should be opened in BA:con.
-Link in the server.js as a Support File, and link the index.html site for the main HTML Widget Zone.
+Link in the index.html site for the main HTML Widget Zone.
 Publish to player while vehicle is running.

 Currently supports: